PHASE 5 OF 7

 Career Multiplier

-The storytelling skill transfers everywhere — startup pitches, product management, technical interviews.
-One job was landed by telling the story of a hackathon project that didn't even win anything.
+Storytelling transfers everywhere: startup pitches, product management, technical interviews.
+One job came from telling the story of a project that won nothing.
 The story mattered more than the result.

 Use analogies to make complex tech relatable.
 If a judge can't explain your project to the next judge, you lose.